Jill Biden, Kate Middleton visit UK classroom, with early childhood education in focus

 "The school recognises and values the importance of nurturing positive relationships and actively supports the mental health and wellbeing of both children and staff," the palace said in a statement Friday.

-Biden and Middleton were later set to take part in a roundtable with four early childhood experts from the United Kingdom—Professor Eamon McCrory, a professor of developmental neuroscience and psychopathology at the University College London; Dr. Trudi Seneviratne of the Royal College of Psychiatrists; and Ed Vainker, the CEO of Reach Foundation.
+Biden and Middleton took part in a roundtable with four early childhood experts from the United Kingdom—Professor Eamon McCrory, a professor of developmental neuroscience and psychopathology at the University College London; Dr. Trudi Seneviratne of the Royal College of Psychiatrists; and Ed Vainker, the CEO of Reach Foundation.

+U.S. experts joined the roundtable discussion via Zoom and included Miriam Calderon, the deputy assistant secretary for early learning from the Department of Education; Miranda Lynch-Smith, the deputy assistant secretary for Human Services Policy at the Department of Health and Human Services; and Katie Hamm, the deputy assistant secretary for Early Childhood Development from HHS.

+The first lady and the Duchess of Cambridge discussed the "importance of providing adequate support for parents and children alike during early childhood, and the positive impact that this can have across society."

 BIDEN'S EUROPE TRIP: PRESIDENT'S SCHEDULES, MEETINGS, AND EVERYTHING YOU NEED TO KNOW